 An unlabelled mixture of listed and alternative Sonatini Hippeastrum varieties, for a nice summer surprise!

 Sonatini Hippeastrums were developed in South Africa to cope with all terrains, from snow on the ground to the heat of the tropics.
 So you can now grow Hippeastrums in the ground, even in cool climates without having to lift them each year.
-They are comparable to the good old Nerines or Daffodils, plant them once and they will be around for many years to come.
+They are comparable to the good old Nerines or Daffodils, plant them once and they will be around for decades to come.

 Once established, each Sonatini Hippeastrum bulb will produce two or three stems.
 Each stem will bloom with up to four or five flowers.
 Each flower is 6-12cm across.